![]() |

 2003: The Betsy Ross Hotel undergoes a complete exterior restoration while maintaining its original façade

-2005: MTV Video Music Awards are held at the American Airlines Arena, making Miami the first city outside of New York and Los Angeles to host the awards show
+2005: MTV Video Music Awards are held at the American Airlines Arena, Miami is the first city outside of New York and Los Angeles to host the Awards

 2006: Restored as a luxury boutique hotel, The Betsy Ross Hotel becomes The Betsy Hotel South Beach